igrigorik/http-2/README.md

 ### Connection lifecycle management

-When the connection object is instantiated you must specify its role (`:client` or `:server`) to initialize appropriate header compression / decompression algorithms and stream management logic.
+When the [Connection object](http://www.rubydoc.info/github/igrigorik/http-2/HTTP2/Connection) is instantiated you must specify its role (`:client` or `:server`) to initialize appropriate header compression / decompression algorithms and stream management logic.
 From there, you can subscribe to connection level events, or invoke appropriate APIs to allocate new streams and manage the lifecycle.
 For example:

 ```ruby
 # - Server ---------------